-This Report covers the products of Onto Innovation for the Reporting Period and relate specifically to products: (i) for which Conflict Minerals are necessary to the functionality or production of that product; (ii) that were manufactured, or contracted to be manufactured, by the Company; and (iii) for which the manufacture was completed during the Reporting Period.
+This Report covers the products of Onto Innovation for the Reporting Period and relate specifically to products: (i) for which Conflict Minerals from Covered Countries or recycled or scrap sources are necessary to the functionality or production of that product; (ii) that were manufactured, or contracted to be manufactured, by the Company; and (iii) for which the manufacture was completed during the Reporting Period.
 The Company evaluated its operations and determined that the following categories of products required further inquiry: inspection systems, lithography systems and metrology systems.
 Those products are referred to collectively in this Report as the "Covered Products."